Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	ls -RFC .git/refs
 	```

-	Every branch ("master" is the only one at the moment) has a corresponding file in ".git/refs/heads` that contains the hash of its head commit.
+	Every branch has a corresponding file in ".git/refs/heads` that contains the hash of its head commit.

 1. Now look inside the "/git/objects" directory: